HIGHLIGHTS-Tennis-Australian Open day eight

 Medvedev wins five-setter to join Russian charge

-Players switch back to COVID-mode as fans exit Australian Open (Reporting by Ian Ransom; Editing by Richard Pullin)
+Players switch back to COVID-mode as fans exit Australian Open (Reporting by Ian Ransom; Editing by Peter Rutherford)